-Allowing the bread to rise in the refrigerator allows the bread to continue to work slowly adding special bacteria to the bread and reducing the inhibitors that are so hard on the body.
-This also increasing nutrients to allow the bread to become more digestible.
+Allowing the bread to rise in the refrigerator allows the bread to continue to work slowly while adding special bacteria to the bread and reducing the inhibitors that are so hard on the body.
+This also increases nutrients to allow the bread to become more digestible.

 Servings: 1 loaf

 - Add ingredients, in order, to mixing bowl with a dough hook.
 If you don’t have a mixer, you can do it by hand.

 - Process dough until it pulls away from the bowl if you have a mixer.
 If doing it by hand, mix and knead for 5 to 10 minutes.